What are XNBR properties?

 We also maintain a large quantity and variety of quality raw materials in stock, enabling us to offer fast turnaround and provide for tight deadlines.

-The information provided here is only a guide to XNBR’s primary characteristics and uses.
+The information provided here is only a guide to the primary characteristics and uses of XNBR.
 The relationship between material, product performance and blend options is complex.

 Below you’ll find many free resources to help you think about material selection and we are always on hand to discuss your requirements and provide expert advice.